probmods/webppl/docs/distributions.rst

   * alpha: *concentration parameters* (array of reals > 0)

-  Distribution over arrays of probabilities.
+  Drift version of Dirichlet.
 Drift kernels are used to narrow search during inference.
 Currently, the parameters guiding this narrowing are hard-coded.

   `Wikipedia entry <https://en.wikipedia.org/wiki/Dirichlet_distribution>`_.